APPLICATION

 Dosage location

-In some cases, dosage is made during shredding or conversely at the packaging machine.
-A specific system is recommended
+Sometimes, the dosage is made during shredding or at the packaging machine.
+A specific system is recommended.

 System design and operation